 Basic

 The Basic Track focuses on the fundamentals of protection systems, safe work practices, relay settings, calibration, maintenance, testing, and application of microprocessor and electromechanical relays.
-48 student maximum.

 Students in this track will: